spacetelescope/poppy/docs/coronagraphs.rst

 Lyot coronagraph using the MatrixFTCoronagraph subclass
 --------------------------------------------------------

-This coronagraph uses an annular diaphragm in the intermediate focal plane, corresponding to the lower half of the diagram above.
+This coronagraph uses an annular diaphragm in the interimediate focal plane, corresponding to the lower half of the diagram above.

 The procedure to enable the MatrixFTCoronagraph propagation is analogous to the SemiAnalytic case.
 We create an OpticalSystem as usual, and then cast it to a MatrixFTCoronagraph class.